Hanmb17/C1_MS2_LIGHTSOUT/README.md

 #### The Game Page
-When the page first loads a modal is dysplayed depending on the mode the user selects from the home page.
+When the page first loads a modal is displayed depending on the mode the user selects from the home page.

 #### Play mode - modal
 - This modal contains all the information the user needs to know before they play this level.